MilneBotMKII/Whistler-Research/README.md

 ##A summary of contents

-WhistlerData.csv : All whistler data, including ephemeris data from Juno.
-This should be used as the primary data source in scripts.
+FullDataWhistler.csv : A complete list of all whistler data I cataloged, including short dispersion whistlers.

+WhistlerData.csv : A truncation of FullDataWhistler.csv, removing short dispersion whistlers.
+This should be what scripts call for

 ReproducePlot.jy : Script making log10 dispersion vs. variable plots, with YMD group coloring.
 Remade from a python jupyter notebook script I had.